fergusq/tampio/README.md

 This very simple class, `vektori`, has one field: `komponentit`.
 As the name of the field is plural, it is an array.

+There is a special syntax that is used to declare a subclass:

+    [name/nominative] on [super type/nominative], jolla on [field list/nominative].

 ## Functions

 In Tampio, a function is always defined for one class and is polymorphic to that class.